-This striking medieval manor stands proudly at the gateway to the Lake District, just 4 miles south of Kendal.
+This striking medieval manor stands proudly at the gateway to the Lake District, just off the M6 and 4 miles south of Kendal.

 The house is still lived in by the Strickland family who built it over 750 years ago.
 Filled with thousands of items collected by 26 generations of the family the house certainly feels lived in, with centuries-old portraits and fine furniture sitting alongside modern family photographs.

 The exceptional wood panelling throughout culminates in the Inlaid Chamber – returned here in 1999 from the Victoria and Albert Museum – and is internationally recognised as one of the finest examples of Elizabethan craftsmanship in the world.

 The iconic 14th century solar tower contains its original fireplaces, floors and windows.
 The 15th century Great Hall and other later additions contain English and French furniture, china, Jacobite relics and the family’s collection of Catholic items.

 New for 2022 – One Place, One Family, 800 Years

 Enjoy a new exhibition featuring a short film in the Tower Basement that follows the current head of the Strickland family – Henry – into the private family archives.
 A selection of historical documents are on display for the first time to accompany the film.
 These feature in the film and range from the family’s origins – the marriage certificate of William De Stirkeland and Elizabeth Deincourt in 1239 – to a document from King Edward II detailing the military service granted by Sir Thomas De Stirkeland.

 These fragile paper records survive in part due to the work of Thomas West (author of ‘A Guide to the Lakes’) who lived at Sizergh in the 18th century to transcribe, collate and preserve the family’s documents.

 The exhibition is open 12pm–3.30pm, Weds to Sun (plus Bank Holiday Mondays) and runs until 30 October.